What is Calcium?

 Many studies now show an inverse relationship in both humans and animals between calcium intake and blood pressure.
 In other words, those with inadequate calcium intake or problems with absorption are at a higher risk for developing hypertension.

-It’s generally acknowledged at this point that by making sure you get the recommended daily amounts of calcium, you lower your risk of developing high blood pressure and the complications that accompany it (x, x).
+It’s generally acknowledged at this point that by making sure you get the recommended daily amounts of it, you lower your risk of developing high blood pressure and the complications that accompany it (x, x).